-Watch this space for our full review of this beautiful hotel, with its unrivalled concierge service, its glimpses of the Eiffel Tower and its truly enormous bathrooms!
+Check out our full review and video of this beautiful hotel here, with its unrivalled concierge service, its glimpses of the Eiffel Tower and its truly enormous bathrooms!

 Staying true to our MO, we walk, munch and swig our way round Paris, clocking up another hearty 48km in the three days we’re in town.
 As well as seeing the sights, we even get to catch up with our friend Alex, who we missed in the UK because he works in Paris three days a week.